About the Modernization and Expansion Project

 - The construction of new offices for Museum staff.

 The Modernization and Expansion Project is a public-private partnership.
-To date, the City of New York, the Museum’s Board of Trustees, and many generous donors have contributed more than $92 million to the Modernization and Expansion Project.
+To date, the City of New York, the Museum’s Board of Trustees, and many generous donors have contributed $97 million to the Modernization and Expansion Project.
 The Museum welcomes the participation of the community in this extraordinary effort.
 A variety of naming opportunities are available to recognize donor generosity.

-The renovation will bring the Museum into full compliance with all city building codes and will meet regulations established by the American Association of Museums and the Americans with Disabilities Act.
-The renovated spaces will also be energy efficient, qualifying for LEED Silver certification, the national benchmark for high-performance green buildings.
+The renovation has brought the Museum into full compliance with all city building codes and meets regulations established by the American Association of Museums and the Americans with Disabilities Act.
+The renovated spaces are energy efficient, qualifying for LEED Silver certification, the national benchmark for high-performance green buildings.
 (For more information on LEED, visit the U.S. Green Building Council.)

 For more information, a list of available naming opportunities, or to make a gift, please contact Susan Madden, Senior Vice President for External Affairs, at 917.492.3303, or email firstname.lastname@example.org.